General Event Rules

 High Point Club – Overall Winner

 - The club with the highest points – which is the sum of all points from all teams in the competition - will be awarded a high point team banner (or some other suitable award as determined by the organizer).
-This is based on OSSA style points awarded for every race (including heats, semi’s and finals).
-Team Pursuit points will be added to this total
+This is based on OSSA style points awarded for every final.
+Team Pursuit points will be added to this total.

 Best Performing Club Award